lurado/LDONavigationSubtitleView/README.md

 ## What does it look like?

-Screenshots don't relly do this pod justice, but here's one:
+Screenshots don't really do this pod justice, but here's one:

 ![Screenshot](https://raw.githubusercontent.com/sebastianludwig/SLNavigationSubtitleView/master/Screenshots/demo_app.png)